MANISH-Kun/Employee-Salary-Prediction-Manish/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

-4. Run the Streamlit App
+#4.
+Run the Streamlit App
 streamlit run app.py

-The app will launch in your browser at http://localhost:8501.
+#The app will launch in your browser at http://localhost:8501.